elkingarcia11/aqua-v2/README.md

 ## Deployment

-### Google Cloud Run (Recommended)
+### Google Cloud Run

-This project is configured for deployment to Google Cloud Run.
+This project is configured for deployment to Google Cloud Run using Container Registry.
 Follow these steps:

 1. Make sure you have the Google Cloud SDK installed:
    ```bash